ga96tik/SauterSchwabQuadrature.jl/docs/src/Non-Parameterized.md

 quadrature point(s) is(are) created on both triangles.

 The user is now able to understand the examples in the '...non_parameterized.jl' files, rather their titles.
-The order of the points within the two `simplex()` functions of `Sourcechart` and `Testchart` can be changed arbitrarily, the result will always remain the same.
-For those who are interested in the 'called function' or want to skip `sauterschwabintegral()` and call the integration directly -- which is actually only a sorting process -- may read on now.
+The order of the points within the two `simplex()` functions of `Sourcechart` and `Testchart` can be changed arbitrarily; the result will always remain the same.
+For those, who are interested in the 'called function' or want to skip `sauterschwabintegral()` and call the integration directly, which is actually only a sorting process, may read on now.

 The called function by `sauterschwabintegral()` is:

 `sauterschwab_nonparameterized(sourcechart, testchart, integrand, method)`.

-`sourcechart` and `testchart` are the modified versions of the original charts, the `integrand` is the same as at the beginning, and `method` is that created object.
-The type of `method` is responsible for which method of `sauterschwab_nonparameterized` is applied.
+`sourcechart` and `testchart` are the modified versions of the original charts; the `integrand` is the same as at the beginning and `method` is that created object.
+The type of `method` is responsible for what method of `sauterschwab_nonparameterized` is applied.
 The four methods will be listed now:

 ### Common Face